xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 in the user model needs to be converted to its code generation equivalent.

 5.2.3 Default Values
-When the type of a variable is constrained with a Range, this must affect the default initial value.
+When the type of a variable is constrained with a Range, this may affect the default initial value.
 When the attribute of a class is typed with a type that includes a Range, the attribute must be initialized correctly upon creation of the instance.
+Clear rules about unitialized default values must be established for attributes linked to ranged types.

 5.2.4 `range_check` Function
 A function is required to be inserted when range checks are needed in